sake92/mill-scala3-library-starter.g8/README.md

-# scala-library-starter.g8
+# mill-scala3-library-starter.g8

-A *mildly opinionated* Giter8 template for a scala 3 library.
+A *mildly opinionated* Giter8 template for a Scala 3 library with Mill build tool.

 ## Quickstart